A Weekend with Lulu: Plot

-They end at the Chateau de Chant Claire where the Comte (Alfred Marks) shows his wine cellars.
+They end at the Chateau de Chant Claire where the Comte shows his wine cellars.

 They discover they can fly out from Trouville for £25 but need to raise the cash.
-Fred takes bets in a local bar (run by Sid James) on the local leg of the Tour de France).
+Fred takes bets in a local bar on the local leg of the Tour de France.
 Fred steals the stake money and they run off pursued by locals.

 However a French motorcycle cop mistakes the ice cream van and escorts them to the airport and they escape.